Posttraumatic Stress Disorder (PTSD)

 - Marked physiological reactivity postexposure to internal or external cues

-Efforts to avoid distressing trauma-related stimuli may persist, including:
+Efforts persist to avoid distressing trauma-related stimuli, including:

-- Trauma-related external reminders such as persons, places, activities, situations, or objects
+- Avoiding external reminders, such as persons, places, activities, situations, or objects

-- Persistent and often distorted negative beliefs and expectations about self or others
+- Persistent and often distorted blame of self or others

 - Persistent negative emotions related to the trauma, such as fear, anger, guilt, shame, or horror

 Alterations in arousal and reactivity begin or worsen after the traumatic event and include:

 - Angry outbursts, irritability, or aggressive behavior

 Children and teens can have extreme reactions to traumatic events, but symptoms may be different than those seen in adults.
 In children younger than age 6, symptoms can include: